-- (1) The methods of communication used between the Bank and the client shall include: - a writing sent by regular mail, telefax and the SWIFT system, whereas for e-mails the following conditions shall apply: (i) the client has access to the Internet which it proves by submitting to the Bank its e-mail address to which the Bank shall send the notifications agreed in advance to be sent by e-mail; (ii) the client agrees in the agreement on provision of investment services that itshall obtain the information on the website; and (iii) the Bank notifies the client by e-mail about the website address and the place where such information is available; - verbally by telephone; - through NLB Klik and/or the applicable electronic trading platform that the Bank offers to clients in the framework of performing investment services; - through the media for informing the public (including the Bank's website and daily newspapers published on the territory of the Republic of Slovenia). - (2) During verbal communication by telephone, the Bank may record the telephone conversations between the Bank and the client.
+- (1) The methods of communication used between the Bank and the client shall include: - a writing sent by regular mail; telefax; the SWIFT system; e-mail, if a relevant e-mail address is provided by the client on a special form to which the Bank shall send the notifications; through website, if: (i) the client agrees in the agreement on provision of investment services that it shall obtain the information on the website; and (ii) the Bank notifies the client by e-mail about the website address and the place where such information is available: - verbally by telephone; - through NLB Klik and/or the applicable electronic trading platform that the Bank offers to clients in the framework of performing investment services; - through the media for informing the public (including the Bank's website and daily newspapers published on the territory of the Republic of Slovenia). - (2) During verbal communication by telephone, the Bank may record the telephone conversations between the Bank and the client.
 The client shall be verbally informed about the recording of each telephone conversation when the telephone connection with the Bank has been established.
 It shall be considered that the client agrees with the recording of the telephone conversation if it proceeds with the conversation.
 The Bank shall process the tone recording of the telephone conversation in compliance with Article 10 of these General Terms and Conditions and the recording shall be considered an authentic proof of the alleged facts (also before a court). - (3) The Bank and the client shall agree on all addresses and telephone numbers for communication in the agreement on provision of investment services.
 The client shall be obliged to inform the Bank about any change in the information in the manner enabling authentic client identification. - (4) The Bank shall communicate with the client, conclude legal transactions with the client and receive documents and other information (hereinafter: conducting business) in the Slovenian language.
-When conducting business with foreign entities the Bank shall use the English language, but in the case of any uncertainties regarding the meaning of individual words, terms or rights and obligations, the Slovenian language shall be used.
+When conducting business with foreign entities the Bank shall use the English language, but in the case of any uncertainties regarding the meaning of individual words, terms or rights and obligations, the Slovenian language shall be used. - (5) Notwithstanding the preceding paragraph, the Bank shall provide the client with notifications on corporate actions in accordance with the regulations stipulating shareholder identification, transmission of information and facilitation of the exercise of shareholders' rights in the language in which it receives them. - (6) The Bank shall provide clients with all information required under the law governing the market in financial instruments in electronic form, i.e. (i) through the currently valid electronic trading platform provided by the Bank in the provision of investment services, or (ii) by e-mail if the client has provided the Bank with its e-mail address.
+A non-professional client may request that this information be sent in paper form.
+In this case, the Bank provides the information in paper form free of charge.